Twitter chaos deepens as key executives quit

 “You may have noticed I sold a bunch of Tesla stock.
 The reason I did that is to save Twitter,“ he is reported to have said.

+Wedbush analyst Dan Ives warned that the Twitter episode could have serious repercussions for electric car manufacturer Tesla.

+“Brand destruction is our biggest worry with this Twitter circus show.
+It’s that simple and I can’t ignore it for Tesla stock,“ Ives wrote on the site.

-Twitter is also crippled by the decision of advertisers to stay away from the site, concerned about Musk's plans.
+Twitter is also crippled by the decision of advertisers to stay away from the platform, concerned about Musk’s plans.

 “If you don’t show up at the office, resignation accepted,“ he told employees. - AFP